NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 meaning by virtue of this very PR, there is no reason to adversely interpret a bot spelling out the facts.

-One might think, that this increases the load of "spam" notifications on subscribers.
-However, the bot ifirst and foremost prompts and helps the author.
-Subscribers, most of the time, do not have the highest stakes in this interaction.
+Regular subscriber might get notiviations they do not find immediatly actionable for them personally.
+However, the bot is inteded to help authors, not (silent) subscribers.
+It is assumed that subscribers wisely choose and actively manage how they spread their limmited attention.
+At any rate, their interests should never outperform the interest of the auther (="owner").

 At a closer look, increased notification is also a valuable _gain_ in information for those subscribers.
-Imagine:

-A topic went stale, then there where people moving things forward.
+Imagine: A topic went stale, then there where people moving things forward.
 Then it went stale _again_.
 If I'm subscribed to a topic of _interest_, a second stale promts me to consider taking action.

 Some data: As of now, there are roughly 1750 open issues marked as stale, and roughly 450 stale issues were marked as closed.
 Even older ones.
-By definition of the stalbot, this means the stalebot has not prompted any action on the vast majority of interactions.
-That means, the stalebot is pretty inefective (since ignored).
-The most plausible root cause is that the stale bot promted after an inhumanely long period of time in which the interest of the proponent might have shifted to such extend that they completely ignore the stalebot.
-Maybe they don't remember, maybe life has come into the way.
-In any case a shorter period ensures that the memories (and by extension) interestes are still fresh.
+By definition of how the stale bot operates, this means the stale bot has failed in adequately prompting action.
+The data suggests, it is _not_ actionable.

+There are a variety of possible reasons for this, but if we assume that the bot should have prompted the _author_ into "furthering the cause" (whatever that might be in a particular context), judging by the 1750 unattended interventions, it blatantly failed.
+Since any such furthering would have left traces the stalebot would have picked up in any way.

+One reason for this might be that by the time the stae bot intervenes, the interest and memory has vanished to a point where even the friendly suggestions of the stalebot are completely ignored.
+This strongly supports reducing the inactivity period to _humanly bearable levels_ of an avearge person with an average memory.

+Another reason might be that the stalebot is not actionable, since too convoluted and wordy.
+So nobody reads it.
+Hence: https://github.com/NixOS/nixpkgs/pull/100462

 # Alternatives
 [alternatives]: #alternatives